bahrus/custom-enhancements/README.md

 }
 ```

+No support for supportInstanceTypes, supportedCssMatches is needed, for example.

 In addition, we should provide for TypeScript-less reflection / declarative attachment when we don't need to be so dynamic:

 ```TypeScript